Age of whisky…the longer a spirit is aged, the mellower it becomes. For distilleries in warmer climates like Paul John & Kavalan, age matters less.

 - Nose: mild nose, slightly sweet, not really distinctive

 - Taste: starts smooth, full mouth, hint of mint

 - Finish: fruity end, pepper tapers

-- Port finish, not currently in stock, that that impressive to me
+- not that that impressive to me

 My overall impression is that these faster-aged brands seemed to be more aggressive, yet lacking in body and asserting more tropical overtones.
 These expressions are good to drink, yet something is missing…it’s almost as if the shorter aging pulled out the cask wood flavors without mellowing out the other scotch characteristics.
 These expressions kind of fall between a classic Scotch whisky and an Irish whiskey for me…in other words, the age of whisky matters, at least to me.
 If you have another opinion, I’d love to hear it!
 Comment below with your experiences with Asian-produced whiskies…let’s talk!

 p.s.
 I re-tasted the Kavalan again in March 2018, and had a different opinion then.
 Interesting how time and experience change things.
 You can check out those tasting notes here.
 I also went to a Kavalan seminar a month later and became a fangirl…it’s good to have an open mind (and palate!).